MusaabShalaldeh/reading-notes/301ReadingNotes/class-05.md

 A- The state should be where every a function should be called to update/do something based on that state, generally it sits on a parent.

+## Things I want to know more about

+- Most of my questions are already answered, but I would like to learn more about JSON files.